omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 `opReturn_encode`: the [encoded version, type, token id and amount](#payload), prefixed by "omni".
 `redeem script`: is the [above script](#redeem-script).
 `change`: change = satoshi in channel - dust - miner fee.

+The outputs are sorted into the order by omnicore spec.

 Alice must send the hex `rsmc_hex` of the transaction based on `to_rsmc output` to Bob to verify and sign.
 The transaction based on `to_remote output` is named `to_counterparty_tx`, and Alice must send the hex `to_counterparty_tx_hex` to Bob to sign as well.
 In message `-352`, the signed arguments are `signed_to_counterparty_tx_hex` and `signed_rsmc_hex` respectively.